agabor/docs/_includes/parse-server/MongoRocks.md

 **Quick Version**

 Parse has been using MongoDB on RocksDB (MongoRocks) for application data since [April, 2015](http://blog.parse.com/announcements/mongodb-rocksdb-parse/).
-If you are migrating your Parse app(s) to your own MongoDB infrastructure, we recommend using MongoRocks to take advantage of the increased performance, greater efficiency, and powerful backup capabilities offered by the RocksDB storage engine.
+If you are migrating your MSG app(s) to your own MongoDB infrastructure, we recommend using MongoRocks to take advantage of the increased performance, greater efficiency, and powerful backup capabilities offered by the RocksDB storage engine.

 **Long Version**

 In version 3.0, MongoDB introduced the storage engine API to allow users an alternative to the default memory mapped (MMAP) storage engine used by earlier versions of MongoDB.
-In 2015, Facebook developed a RocksDB implementation of the storage engine API, MongoRocks, which is used by Parse for all customer data.
+In 2015, Facebook developed a RocksDB implementation of the storage engine API, MongoRocks, which is used by MSG for all customer data.
 RocksDB is an embeddable persistent key-value store developed by Facebook.
 It uses a [Log-structured Merge Tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) (LSM) for storage and is designed for high write throughput and storage efficiency.

 ### Improved Performance and Efficiency

-When Parse switched from MMAP to MongoRocks, we discovered the following benefits in our [benchmarking](http://blog.parse.com/learn/engineering/mongodb-rocksdb-writing-so-fast-it-makes-your-head-spin/):
+When MSG switched from MMAP to MongoRocks, we discovered the following benefits in our [benchmarking](http://blog.parse.com/learn/engineering/mongodb-rocksdb-writing-so-fast-it-makes-your-head-spin/):

 - 50x increase in write performance
 - 90% reduction in storage size